 Why Choose Nuclear Medicine Technology?

-With the aging U.S. population, there is a growing demand for skilled, qualified and caring health professionals.
+If you have an interest in science and a desire to help people, nuclear medicine technology may be the right field for you.
 Every day, nuclear imaging procedures make a difference in the lives of patients by helping detect, diagnose, treat and monitor disease.

-The B.S. in nuclear medicine technology program is interdisciplinary.
-It’s designed to help you land your first job and continue to climb the career ladder.
+The B.S. in nuclear medicine technology program is designed to help you prepare for a career as a nuclear medicine technologist.
 The nuclear medicine technology program also includes a concentration in health care administration, which will help you develop ethical and management skills specific to the field.
 Course topics include:

 Nuclear medicine instrumentation